-The Observation and Feedback Course began in 2013, so this will be our 8th year of training hundreds of evaluators across the Boston Public Schools.
-We engaged 131 leaders and educators this May and June 2020.
+The Observation and Feedback Course began in 2013, so this was our 8th year of training hundreds of evaluators across the Boston Public Schools.
+236 leaders and educators participated in the Observation and Feedback Course in 2020.

 Jess launched the "Not So Distant Learning" course in August 2020.
 This free online course prepares you for hybrid and remote learning by guiding you step-by-step.